core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Pairwise Key Agreement Algorithm ## {#ssec-common-context-dh-alg}

-The new Pairwise Key Agreement Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).
+The new parameter Pairwise Key Agreement Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}